 Shipboard paleomagnetic studies for Holes C0011C and C0011D were performed with remanent magnetization and magnetic susceptibility measurements of discrete samples.
 Recovered sediments showed considerable variations in magnetic properties and demagnetization behavior in Holes C0011C and C0011D.
 Because AF demagnetization of 30 mT can effectively remove drilling-induced remagnetization, the remanent magnetization of 30 mT inclinations were used for magnetostratigraphy.
-Based on our data, the geologic age throughout the cores is from 0 to ~7 Ma (Fig. F33).
+Shipboard paleomagnetic interpretations agree well with the preliminary identification of dated tephra events from smear slide visual description (Fig. F12).
+Nannofossil biostratigraphy was done postcruise, and although nannofossils were not well preserved in some intervals, datums have excellent consistency with paleomagnetic interpretations, except for the deepest one, which corresponds to the paracme end of Reticulofenestra pseudoumbilica (>7 μm) (Fig. F12).
+This event is considered to have a low level reliability (see "Biostratigraphy" in the "Methods" chapter [Expedition 333 Scientists, 2012a]).
+On the other end the shipboard paleomagnetic interpretation has good continuity with Expedition 322 data, and yields an age of 7.6 Ma for the transition between lithologic Units I and II (Fig. F13), and the age of the Subunit IA/IB boundary is constrained to 5.32 Ma from magnetostratigraphy.
+Based on our data, the geologic age throughout the cores is from 0 to \sim 7.8 Ma.
 An average sedimentation rate in the cores is calculated at ~4.6 cm/k.y.
-The sedimentation rate changes rapidly downhole from ~2.7 cm/k.y. to ~7.5 cm/k.y. at ~80 m CSF-B (or ~3.0 Ma).
+The sedimentation rate changes downhole from ~2.7 to ~7.5 cm/k.y. at ~80 mbsf (or ~3.0 Ma).
+There is also an interval of slower sedimentation in lithologic Subunit IB.